Kkevsterrr/backdoorme/README.md

  - Perl
  - Pupy
  - Python

+### Modules
+Currently enabled modules include:
+ - Poison
+  - Performs bin poisoning on the target computer - it compiles an executable to call a system utility and an existing backdoor.
+  - For example, bin poisoning "ls" would compile a binary called "ls" that would run an existing backdoor and the original ls, thereby tripping a user to run an existing backdoor.
+ - Cron
+  - Adds an existing backdoor to the root user's crontab to run with a given frequency.

 ## Contributing
 Backdoorme is still very much in its infancy!
 Feel free to contribute to the project - simply fork it, make your changes, and issue a pull request.